Mix. In a large bowl, combine the water, active sourdough, and sugar and stir to combine.

 Shape dough.
 Turn the dough out onto a lightly floured surface.
 Slightly flatten the dough into a rectangular shape, fold it in the corners, and roll it up, tucking it in the ends.

 Bulk rise.
-Transfer the dough to a well-floured batten (you can use a clean bowl if you do not have a batten).
+Place the dough in a well-floured banneton (you can use a clean bowl if you do not have a banneton).
 Cover with a towel, plastic wrap, or a plate and place in the fridge overnight.

 Bake.
-Once the oven has preheated, remove the lid from your Dutch oven, add 4-5 ice cubes to the inside, transfer the dough into the Dutch oven, and bake it covered for 25 minutes.
+Once the oven has preheated, remove the lid from your Dutch oven, add 4-5 ice cubes to the inside, place the dough with the parchment paper into the Dutch oven, and bake it covered for 25 minutes.
 Reduce the heat to 375°F, remove the lid, and bake the bread uncovered for 20-25 minutes.

 Cool.
 Remove the bread from the oven and let it cool for 20 minutes before cutting into it.